Indianapolis Moms Guide to October Family Events

 Little Haunt on the Prairie at Cool Creek Nature Center

-For just $5 a person (2 years and younger are free), you can join in during Little Haunt on the Prairie at “Ghoul Creek Park” on October 17th from 5:00-8:30 pm.
-For preschool aged children and up, the Halloween activities include a hayride, trick-or-treating, craft stations, and even live owls with a wildlife educator!
-And don’t forget to come in your costume.
+For just $5 a person (2 years and younger are free), you can join in during Little Haunt on the Prairie at “Ghoul Creek Park” on October 16th from 5:00-8:30 pm.
+This evening event is perfect for preschool and elementary-aged children, offering a safe and fun environment to trick-or-treat, play games, and explore the outdoors.
+Highlights include a hayride, nature themed activities, live animals, dancing, and a cozy campfire with marshmallows.
+Costumes are optional, and food will be available for purchase.

 Boo ‘n Brew at Clay Terrace